Bucket policy

 -

-A policy that only enables object download from a specified range of IP addresses:
+Rule that only allows objects to be downloaded from a specified range of IP addresses:

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": "*", "Action": "s3:GetObject", "Resource": "arn:aws:s3:::<bucket name>/*", "Condition": { "IpAddress": { "aws:SourceIp": "100.101.102.128/30" } } } ] }